ethersphere/swarm-guide/contents/usage/encryption.rst

   The encryption feature is non-deterministic (due to a random key generated on every upload request) and users of the API should not rely on the result being idempotent; thus uploading the same content twice to Swarm with encryption enabled will not result in the same reference.

-**Example usage**:
+Example usage:

 First, we create a simple test file.

 .. code-block:: none

-  echo "testfile" > mytest.txt
+  $ echo "testfile" > mytest.txt

 We upload the test file **without** encryption,

 .. code-block:: none

-  swarm up mytest.txt
+  $ swarm up mytest.txt
   > <file reference>

 and **with** encryption.

 .. code-block:: none

-  swarm up --encrypt mytest.txt
+  $ swarm up --encrypt mytest.txt
   > <encrypted reference>

 Note that the reference of the encrypted upload is **longer** than that of the unencrypted upload.
 Note also that, because of the random encryption key, repeating the encrypted upload results in a different reference:

 .. code-block:: none

-  swarm up --encrypt mytest.txt
+  $ swarm up --encrypt mytest.txt
   <another encrypted reference>